jams032/Food-Delivery-RxSwift-Viper/Swift-Viper-FoodDelivery-App-master/README.md

-# Swift Viper Weather App
+# Swift Viper Food Delivery App

 This is an example project to demonstrate:
 * [VIPER](https://github.com/strongself/The-Book-of-VIPER) architecture